 A “smart assistant” is your best friend

 When nightmares happen at your event, you don’t have to panic.
-Instead, get ahead of the problems with a trusted ‘assistant’ in the form of an event app and/or event management software.
+Instead, get ahead of the problems with a trusted ‘assistant’ in the form of an event app or event planning software.
 Both can help you resolve issues and keep attendees happy without letting too much time pass.
 Prompt execution of a plan-B not only avoids attendee complaints but makes you a superhero saving the day.

 We would love to show you what Whova can help you prevent or how it can handle nightmares.
-Please contact us to request a demo or more information about Whova.
+Please contact us to request a demo or more information about Whova, which has been used by many events and conferences like FCRC.
 You can also download a comprehensive event checklist to avoid missing 23 of the most common event details!